Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Equity, Diversity, and Inclusion

-The EDI page of the Banting PDF website provides guidelines and resources geared towards applicants, host institutions, referees, and reviewers and readers, and addressing the following topics: research respectfully involving Indigenous communities; reducing unconscious bias; and promoting equity, diversity and inclusion more generally.
+The Equity, Diversity and Inclusion page of the Banting PDF website provides guidelines and resources geared towards applicants, host institutions, referees, and reviewers and readers, and addresses the following topics: research respectfully involving Indigenous communities; reducing unconscious bias; and promoting equity, diversity and inclusion more generally.

 An important component ensuring EDI in our selection process is the careful consideration to each applicant’s career interruptions and personal circumstances.
 The review of applicant’s track record will take into consideration the availability of research and leadership opportunities.
 Applicants are thus encouraged to identify any circumstances that might have delayed or interrupted their academic and/or career advancement (if applicable) in the Special Circumstances attachment of their application.